Unity-Technologies/UnityRenderStreaming/Packages/com.unity.renderstreaming/Documentation~/index.md

 - **Unity 2019.3**

 > [!NOTE]
-> Because this template depends on `HDRP 7.1`, it does not work correctly old Unity version.
+> Because this template depends on `HDRP 7.1`, it does not work correctly older Unity versions.

 | Platform    | Graphics API | Hardware Encoder                                                                                                         | Software Encoder   |
 | ----------- | ------------ | ------------------------------------------------------------------------------------------------------------------------ | ------------------ |